-- If using the RNeasy Microarray Tissue Mini Kit for the first time, read "Important Notes" (page 11). - If working with RNA for the first time, read Appendix A (page 25). - If using a TissueRuptor or TissueLyser system, ensure that you are familiar with operating it by referring to the supplied user manual (operating instructions) and handbook. - To freeze tissue for long-term storage (several months), flash-freeze in liquid nitrogen, and immediately transfer to -70°C. Do not allow tissues to thaw during weighing or handling prior to disruption in QIAzol Lysis Reagent.
-Homogenized tissue lysates from step 3 can also be stored at -70°C for several months.
-Incubate frozen lysates at 37°C in a water bath until completely thawed and salts are dissolved before continuing with step 4.
+- If using the RNeasy Lipid Tissue Mini Kit for the first time, read "Important Notes" (page 11). - If working with RNA for the first time, read "Appendix A: General Remarks on Handling RNA", page 26).

+- If using the TissueRuptor II, ensure that you are familiar with operating it by referring to the TissueRuptor II User Manual and TissueRuptor II Handbook. - If using the TissueLyser II, ensure that you are familiar with operating it by referring to the operating instructions and TissueLyser Handbook. - To freeze tissue for long-term storage (several months), flash-freeze in liquid nitrogen and immediately transfer to -90 to -65°C. Do not allow tissues to thaw during weighing or handling prior to disruption in QIAzol Lysis Reagent.
+Homogenized tissue lysates from step 3 can also be stored at -90 to -65°C for several months.
+Incubate frozen lysates at 37°C in a water bath until completely thawed and salts are dissolved before continuing with the protocol.
 Avoid prolonged incubation, which may compromise RNA integrity. - Generally, DNase digestion is not required since integrated QIAzol and RNeasy technologies efficiently remove most of the DNA without DNase treatment.
-If desired, residual DNA can be removed by optional on-column DNase-digestion using the RNase-Free DNase Set (see Appendix C, page 30).

-- QIAzol Lysis Reagent and Buffer RW1 contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
-See page 6 for safety information. - Except for phase separation (step 7), all protocol and centrifugation steps should be performed at room temperature (15-25°C).
+However, further DNA removal may be necessary for certain RNA applications that are sensitive to very small amounts of DNA (e.g., TaqMan[®] real-time RT-PCR analysis with a low-abundance target).
+In these cases, residual DNA can be removed by optional on-column DNase-digestion using the RNase-Free DNase Set (see "Appendix C: Optional On-Column DNase Digestion with the RNase-Free DNase Set", page 34).
+Alternatively, for real-time two-step RT-PCR applications, the QuantiNova[®] Reverse Transcription Kit (cat. no. 205411) provides cDNA synthesis with integrated removal of genomic DNA contamination. - QIAzol Lysis Reagent and Buffer RW1 contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
+See page 6 for safety information. - Except for phase separation (step 15), all protocol and centrifugation steps should be performed at room temperature (15-25°C).
 During the procedure, work quickly.